inductiva/inductiva/docs/api_reference/user_quotas.md

 | Maximum disk size | GB | instance | Maximum size of the disk that can be assigned to each individual machine in a machine group | N/A | 100 | 200 | inf |
 | Maximum amount of RAM per VCPU | GB | instance | Maximum amount of RAM per individual VCPU that can be used.
 Even though RAM is not specifiable per se, this quota constrains the machine types that can be requested | N/A | 4 | 6 | 8 |

+***NOTE:** _global_ quotas are applied to the user account and will encompass all machine groups and tasks submitted by the user.
+_Instance_ quotas are applied to each machine group and task and, therefore, are only applicable to each item individually.

-## FAQs:
+## FAQs

 **When are tiers, credits and quotas verified?**

-> Every time the user tries to register a MG or submits a task.
+> Every time the user tries to register a machine group or submits a task.

 ***When are credits subtracted from the user’s current amount?***